 Salt and Pepper to taste

 Cut the top off of the peppers, slice in half lengthwise and remove seeds, put on sheet pan and roast under the broiler until peppers are soft and blackened on edges.
 Remove from oven and let cool.
-Once cooled dice up.
+Once cooled dice up and set aside.

-Fry out the onions, add the turkey and spices and fry until browned, add, salsa, peppers, broth.
+In a medium skillet over medium heat saute’ the onions.
+When the onions begin to become transparent add the turkey and spices and fry until browned, add, salsa, peppers, beans, and broth.
 Cook for 30 minutes then add plantain and cook 20 minutes more.

-Garnish and serve.
+Serve in bowls with a dollop of sour cream or Greek yogurt, avocado and chopped cilantro.
 This is great to have in the fridge for nights when you come home tired and just want to get supper on the table fast.
 Check out my next post for the Cornbread recipe.